CSGuides/grad-job-guide/_jobs/general.md

 - **Industrial "Startups"**: This includes Ph.D.-seeking high-tech companies or recently-formed startups.
-Examples include Coverity, Green Hills, Fortify and EMC.
+Examples include Green Hills, Sourcegraph, Fortify, Nuro and EMC.
   We don’t have personal experience in this area, but others suggest that this work typically involves taking a research idea much further than in academia, from concept to product, with all the steps along